rusiaaman/wcgw/README.md

 You may interrupt any running command safely.

-You can interact with the terminal but beware that the AI might be running in parallel and it may conflict with what you're doing.
-It's recommended to keep your interactions to minimum.
+You can interact with the terminal safely, for example for entering passwords, or entering some text.
+(Warning: If you run a new command, any new LLM command will interrupt it.)

 You shouldn't exit the session using `exit `or Ctrl-d, instead you should use `ctrl+a+d` to safely detach without destroying the screen session.